AlexMachin1997/TheOpenMovieDB-React-Example/README.md

 ## Purpose

-The whole idea by this web application is to allow me to develop a PWA using some of the latest and best technologies around, some of which include React, Apollo, Graphql etc. However, while it is primairly for me to push my skills further it will also allow users to search for the very latest movies, tv shows, people and more all through a single web application.
+The whole idea by this web application is to allow me to develop a PWA using some of the latest and best technologies around, some of which include React, Apollo, Graphql etc. However, while it is primarily for me to push my skills further it will also allow users to search for the very latest movies, tv shows, people and more all through a single web application.

 ## Core features